arcuri82/testing_security_development_enterprise_systems/doc/advanced/exercises/card-game/card-game-part-09.md

 ## E2E-Tests

 Update all failing E2E-tests that require auth.
-Add new tests to explicitely check the access controll in `user-collections`, i.e., check for both cases of 401 (not authenticated) and 403 (authenticated but forbidden).
+Add new tests to explicitly check the access control in `user-collections`, i.e., check for both cases of 401 (not authenticated) and 403 (authenticated but forbidden).